DFE-Digital/apply-for-teacher-training/README.md

 ### Development dependencies

+There are two ways to run the application in development.
+Running a local development environment is the most common approach but it is also possible to run in local Docker containers.

+#### Local development dependencies

+- `postgresql`
+- `redis`
+- Graphviz 2.22+ (`brew install graphviz`) to generate the [domain model diagram](#domain-model)

+#### Docker dependencies

 - `docker`
 - `docker-compose`
 - Graphviz 2.22+ (`brew install graphviz`) to generate the [domain model diagram](#domain-model)

 ## Development environment

+The most common way to run a development version of the application is run with local dependencies.

+You'll also need to copy `.env.example` to `.env` and fill in the secrets.

+Once Postgresql access is granted for the development db user specified in `$DB_USERNAME` you can set up local development databases and data:

+`bundle exec rake db:setup`

+Then run the application locally:

+`bundle exec rails s` to launch the app on http://localhost:3000

+### Running the application in Docker

+It's also possible to run the application in Docker:

 1. Copy `.env.example` to `.env` and fill in the secrets
 1. Run `make setup`
 1. Run `make serve` to launch the app on https://localhost:3000

 See `Makefile` for the steps involved in building and running the app.

+### Development data

 The course and training provider data in the Apply service comes from its sister service `Find`.
 To populate your local database with course data from